Decision Layer for Agents · Deterministic · MCP Ready

 Fetch the trace (optional, for audit or debug)

 Every evaluation produces a trace.
-Use the trace_id to retrieve fired statements, derived values, source citations, and the effective execution profile.
+Use the trace_id to retrieve the applied rules, computed facts, candidate resolution per channel, and source citations.

 7